A Drinfeld type presentation of affine $\imath$quantum groups I: split ADE type: The -Onsager algebra and its Drinfeld type presentation

 Let $\dag$ be the involution of the $\Q(v)$-algebra $\tUi$ such that

-We have the following two automorphisms $\TT_0,\TT_1$, which has an interpretation in $\imath$Hall algebras, see \cite{LW19b} and a forthcoming sequel in the Kac-Moody setting (This shows some conceptual advantage of $\tUi$ over $\Ui_\bvs$ \cite{BK20}, where the parameters $\vs_i$ are set to be equal):
+We have the following two automorphisms $\TT_0,\TT_1$, which has an interpretation in $\imath$Hall algebras, see \cite{LW19b, LW21b}; this shows some conceptual advantage of $\tUi$ over $\Ui_\bvs$ (compare \cite{BK20}, where the parameters $\vs_i$ are set to be equal):

 The action of $\TT_0$ is obtained from the above formulas by switching indices $0,1$, that is,

 For $n\in\Z$, following \cite{BK20}, we define the real $v$-root vectors

 Slightly modifying \cite{BK20}, we further define, for $m\ge 1$,